 SUPPLEMENTARY MATERIALS

-In this study, encounter histories were coded with 4 events.
-For each occasion of recapture, ticks were coded if there were not observed (coded 0), observed in a focal nest (coded 1), in a peripheral nest (coded 2) or found died (coded 3).
-Thus events were: {not observed (0), observed in site 1 (1), observed in site 2 (2), found dead (3)}.
-Indeed, the state of ticks could be present in the focal nests (noted site 1), present in the peripheral nests (noted site 2), just died (since less than a week, noted J†) or died (for over a week, noted †).
-No tick was found dead in the site 2, so we didn’t precise the site for the state “dead”.
-States were: {site 1, site 2, J†, †}.

-Multistate models permit to estimate the encounter probability P (the probability that an individual is encountered at a site M at time t knowing that it is alive and present at this site M and time t), the survival probability S (the probability that an individual alive at a site M at time t is still alive at time t+1) and the movement probability Ψ (the probability that an individual disperses from a site M at time t to site N at time t+1) (Lebreton, 2009).
-Survival and Movement conditional on survival are considered as two different steps in transition matrices (Lebreton, 2009).
+In this study, encounter histories were coded with 4 events at each recapture occasion {not observed (0), observed in site 1 (1), observed in site 2 (2), found dead (3)}.
+Indeed, the state of ticks could be present in the focal nests (noted site 1), present in the peripheral nests (noted site 2), just dead (since the previous week, noted J†) or dead (for over a week, noted †).
+Multistate models permit one to estimate the encounter probability P (the probability that an individual is encountered at a site M at time t knowing that it is alive and present at this site M and time t), the survival probability S (the probability that an individual alive at a site M at time t is still alive at time t+1) and the movement probability Ψ (the probability that an individual disperses from a site M at time t to site N at time t+1) (Lebreton, 2009).
+Survival and movement conditional on survival are considered as two different steps in transition matrices (Lebreton, 2009).